mpresill/compositeNJL/README.md

 6) Lastly, implement the UFO files in Madgraph.

 #January 2022 version
+Folder= Old version of the model
 Files name (SM.fr, SheSheng.fr, SheSheng_UFO, NJL-LQ-CI.nb, Massless.rst, Cabibbo.rst)
 Model contains
-1) Contact interaction (so now no auxiliary propagator is needed)
+1) Contact interaction (so now auxiliary propagator is not needed)
 2) Leptoquark interactions (with first generation)
 3) Gauge interactions with composite bosons (charged and neutral) In order to run the UFO files you just need to import the model in the Madgraph and you are good to go..